Irambos01/Maternal-Health-Risk-Prediction/README.md

 Superior EAR Recall: At {0.86}, the GB model successfully identifies 12% percentage points more of the actual Early Adolescence Risk (EAR) cases compared to the RF model (0.74).
 This minimizes the risk of missing a critical early-risk patient, aligning perfectly with the project's goal.

-4. Final Feature Importance (Gradient Boosting)
+4. Final Feature Importance (Random Forest and Gradient Boosting)

+Before any feature was engineered, The Age variable was the most predictor(taking 50%, as compared to other predictors).
+The Feature engineering was done with the aim to distribute the predictive power, to most clinically-relevant factors such as blood sugar, Heart rate, Previous complications,...

 The model's predictions are primarily driven by these high-impact features:
 1. Feature Importance for Random Forest